Techtonica/curriculum/projects/rest-api-project.md

 1. Make a new directory for your project.
 2. cd into your new directory
 3. create a package.json with the command `npm init -y`
-4. Make sure that the main file in your package is `index.js`
+4. Make sure that the main file in your package is `index.js`.
+Create your index.js file (you can do that with `touch index.js` or directly on your VSCode)
 5. Install all the dependencies with the commands:`npm i express` and `npm i cors`
 6. Install the module nodemon in the dev server with the command `npm i nodemon --save-dev`
 7. Inside your package.json, change the scripts to: